Password spray investigation

 Set up ADFS 2012 R2/2016/2019 security logging

-On the Local Security Setting tab, verify that the ADFS service account is listed.
-If it is not present, click Add User or Group and add it to the list, and then click OK.
+3. On the Local Security Setting tab, verify that the ADFS service account is listed.
+If it isn't present, click Add User or Group and add it to the list, and then click OK.

 auditpol.exe /set /subcategory:"Application Generated" /failure:enable /success:enable

-The Azure Active Directory (Azure AD) Connect Health for ADFS agent allows you to have greater visibility into your federation environment.
-It provides you with several pre-configured dashboards like usage, performance monitoring as well as risky IP reports.
+The Microsoft Entra Connect Health for ADFS agent allows you to have greater visibility into your federation environment.
+It provides you with several preconfigured dashboards like usage, performance monitoring and risky IP reports.

-To install ADFS Connect Health, go through the requirements for using Azure AD Connect Health, and then install the Azure ADFS Connect Health Agent.
+To install ADFS Connect Health, go through the requirements for using Microsoft Entra Connect Health, and then install the Azure ADFS Connect Health Agent.

 Set up risky IP alerts using the ADFS Risky IP Report Workbook

-After Azure AD Connect Health for ADFS is configured, you should monitor and set up alerting using the ADFS Risky IP report workbook and Azure Monitor.
+After Microsoft Entra Connect Health for ADFS is configured, you should monitor and set up alerting using the ADFS Risky IP report workbook and Azure Monitor.
 The benefits of using this report are:

-- Expanded functionality from the previous Risky IP report, which will be deprecated after January 24, 2022.
+• Expanded functionality from the previous Risky IP report, which is deprecated as of January 24, 2022.

 Set up SIEM tool alerts on Microsoft Sentinel